schibsted/spid-tech-docs/resources/articles/oauth/jwks.md

 :body

-SPiD publish the public RSA keys as a JSON Web Key (JWK) set.
-These web keys are used to sign tokens, to enable applications to verify the signature and validity of token without making a request to [/oauth/introspect](/oauth/introspect/).
+SPiD publishes the public part of the RSA keys used to sign tokens on the `/oauth/jwks` endpoint.
+This enables applications to verify the validity of tokens without making a request to [/oauth/introspect](/oauth/introspect/).

 The JWK and JWKS formats are defined by [RFC 7517](https://tools.ietf.org/html/rfc7517).

-A list of libraries in different programming languages that implements JWS can be found on [https://jwt.io](https://jwt.io).
+A list of libraries in different programming languages that supports verifying the signature of JWS can be found on [https://jwt.io](https://jwt.io).

 ## Request